Front Range: Dakota Sandstone

-The Dakota Sandstone, which was deposited around 100 million years ago at the opening of the Cretaceous Western Interior Seaway from the Artic to the Tropics, shows evidence of ferns and dinosaur tracks.
+The Dakota Sandstone, which was deposited around 100 million years ago at the opening of the Cretaceous Western Interior Seaway from the Arctic to the Tropics, shows evidence of ferns and dinosaur tracks.
 Sheets of ripple marks can be seen on some of the strata, confirming advancing and retreating near-shore environments.
 These Dakota Group sandstone beds are resistant to erosion and have uplifted to form the Dakota Hogback, a ridge between the mountains and the plains.

 Benton Group / Niobrara Formation

-Over the next 35 million years, the Cretaceous seaway repeated widened as far as Utah and Wisconsin and narrowed to near closure.
+Over the next 35 million years, the Cretaceous seaway repeatedly widened as far as Utah and Wisconsin and narrowed to near closure.
 With no mountains present at the time, the Colorado area was in the line of the deepest channel of the seaway; but being on the Transcontinental Arch, the Front Range areas was relatively shallow and was near the last land to submerge as the seaway opened.
 Shale and chalk were deposited over the area as Greenhorn of the Benton Group and the Niobrara Formation.
 Within these beds are found abundant marine fossils (ammonites and skeletons of fish and such marine reptiles as mosasaurs, plesiosaurs, and extinct species of sea turtles) along with rare dinosaur and bird remains.
 Today, the Fort Hays Limestone member forms flatirons or secondary hogbacks on the east slope of the Dakota Hogback.